 Fleshed from plastic collected from the riverside, the three plastic creatures reflect their material quality in ecological terms, in their adaptability and resilience.
 Their sculptural dormancy, in juxtaposition to their lively animated spirits in the film Brownfield Sister (2019 2.59m), is a metaphor for the limbo space in which Swanscombe Peninsula, and other Brownfield sites, are caught within; a state of development purgatory.

 60cm x 20cm x 25cm

-Scanning flint and plastic for abstract animated sequences, 2019
+Scanning waste plastics and flint collected from the shoreline of Swanscombe Peninsula for abstract animated sequences, 2019

-Swanscombe Shamans, 2018.
+Swanscombe Shaman, 2018.
 Collage with photographic material from the landscape